 The Soil Renaissance: Knowledge to Sustain Earth’s Most Valuable Asset

-The Soil Renaissance seeks to reawaken the public to the importance of soil health in vibrant, profitable and sustainable natural resource systems.
+The Soil Renaissance was initiated to reawaken the public to the importance of soil health in vibrant, profitable and sustainable natural resource systems.
 It seeks to make maintenance and improvement of soil health the cornerstone of land use management decisions.
 This project was a collaboration of Farm Foundation and the Noble Research Institute.

-A Soil Renaissance Strategic Plan has been developed with input from thought leaders working in production agriculture, agribusiness, the academic community, NGOs and government agencies.
-The Soil Renaissance Strategic Plan outlines goals and work plans in four key areas: Measurement, Economics Research and Education.
+A Soil Renaissance Strategic Plan was developed with input from thought leaders working in production agriculture, agribusiness, the academic community, NGOs and government agencies.
+The Soil Renaissance Strategic Plan outlined goals and work plans in four key areas: Measurement, Economics Research and Education.
 The Strategic Plan was a starting point that evolved and expand as work was developed.
 That evolution lead to the creation of the Soil Health Institute.

 - Measurement: To incorporate soil health measures into standardized soil testing that is readily available, affordable and commercial viable.

 - Economics: To quantify the effects of soil health on economic risks and returns.